Primary Key Points

 In addition to diet, other lifestyle factors can also influence the gut-brain connection.
 Regular exercise, for example, has been shown to promote a diverse and healthy gut microbiome.
 Exercise increases blood flow to the gut, stimulates the release of beneficial substances, and reduces inflammation.
 [24]

-Managing stress through techniques such as mindfulness, meditation, or therapy can also positively impact gut health and brain function.
-[25] Adequate sleep, as mentioned earlier, is crucial for maintaining a healthy gut-brain axis.
+Managing stress through mindfulness, meditation, or therapy can also positively impact gut health and brain function.
+[25] As mentioned earlier, adequate sleep is crucial for maintaining a healthy gut-brain axis.

 Stop Killing Your Good Bacteria